Inferara/inferara.com/content/blog/do-not-die-hard-with-tla-plus-1.md

 }
 ```

 In order to turn this code into the $TLA^+$ state machine definition we need to pack the execution flow of this code into states (sets of variables).
 For the given example, it is obvious how to define `i` variable.
 But we also need to instantiate the control state.
-We call it as `pc` such as:
+We call it a `pc` such as:

 - `pc = "start"` = `i = someNumber();`
 - `pc = "middle"` = `i = i + 1;`